S.M.A.K. Museum, March, 2024

 Tbilisi Bristol Association talk, March, 2024

-I have been invited to present to the Bristol Tbilisi Association members my research in progress titled:
+I gave a presention to the Bristol Tbilisi Association members my research in progress titled: ‘Collective art practices n Georgia 1985-95: Collaborative strategies for addressing political turbulence’

 Precarious Art: How Do We Make Art in a World on Fire?
 NAFA and ADPRex Conference

-The Arts & Design Practice Research Exchange (ADPRex) is Southeast Asia’s first annual conference dedicated to practice research.
+Presented a paper at the The Arts & Design Practice Research Exchange (ADPRex), which is Southeast Asia’s first annual conference dedicated to practice research.
 ADPRex positions NAFA, University of the Arts Singapore as the leading centre of arts and design practice research in this region, where artists and thinkers come together to share ideas and insights at the apex of arts and design practice and innovative thinking.
 This year, ADPRex is delighted to be partnering with NAFA’s Southeast Asian Arts Forum.

-I will be leading the seminar that will look at Slav & Tatar’s extensive work on language and how this informs our understanding of regionalism.
+I led the seminar that looked at Slav & Tatar’s extensive work on language and how this informs our understanding of regionalism.